flatiron-school-curriculum/hs-ruby-oo-assessment-public/README.md

 **Check this by typing `git remote -v` in the terminal - you should see your github username in the remote address.**

-Then push your work onto github and make a pull request so we can check out your mad skillz!
+Then push your work onto github and make a pull request so we can take a look at your work.